 What is Vegan Beauty? and what does it mean when a product is Vegan?

 All of these mean the same thing.
 The product doesn’t contain animal-derived ingredients or by-products.
-But some times companies may be referring to a product is vegan vs. the entire brand is vegan.
+But sometimes, companies may be referring to a product that is Vegan vs. the entire brand is vegan.

 Are Vegan Beauty Products Tested on Animals?

-Some (not all) vegan products may have have been tested on animals, making them not cruelty-free.
+Some (not all) vegan products may have been tested on animals, making them not cruelty-free.

 Here’s a guide to understanding the difference between Cruelty-Free and Vegan cosmetics.